Barbara Glanz Newsletter Spring 2025

 BARBARA GLANZ BIOGRAPHY

 A member of the prestigious Speaker Hall of Fame, Barbara Glanz, CSP, CPAE, works with organizations to improve morale, retention and service and with individuals who want to rediscover joy and purpose in their lives..
-The first speaker on record to have spoken on all 7 continents and in all 50 states, member of the prestigious Speaker Hall of Fame, Barbara Glanz, CSP, CPAE, works with organizations to improve morale, retention and service and with individuals who want to rediscover joy and purpose in their lives.
+The first speaker on record to have spoken on all 7 continents and in all 50 states, A member of the prestigious Speaker Hall of Fame, Barbara Glanz, CSP, CPAE, works with organizations to improve morale, retention and service and with individuals who want to rediscover joy and purpose in their lives.
 The first speaker on record to have spoken on all 7 continents and in all 50 states, she is known for her inspiring presentations on Employee Engagement, Customer Service, Appreciation & Recognition, and Kindness.
 Barbara is the author of fourteen books including The Simple Truths of Service Inspired by Johnny the Bagger®, CARE Packages for the Workplace, and 180 Ways to Spread Contagious Enthusiasm™.
 Voted “best keynote presenter you have heard or used” by Meetings & Conventions Magazine, she lives and breathes her personal motto, “Spreading Contagious Enthusiasm™.
 She can be reached at bglanz@barbaraglanz.com or www.barbaraglanz.com.

 For Christmas my daughters gave me a gift called “Storyworth.”
 Each week for a year it asks you to write the answer to an email question about your life, and at the end of the year they print a hard cover book of all your answers.
 This was the question for this week, and I thought it was one we all might want to answer.
 What would your answer be?